-21 Incredible Reasons to Become a Medical Assistant
+20 Amazing Reasons to Be a Medical Assistant | AIMS Education

 While there are no formal requirements to work as a medical assistant, most employers prefer applicants to be certified medical assistants.
 Completing a certified medical assistant program or associate degree is often a necessity to get hired.

-2. This Is a Career That Makes a Difference
+2. This Career Makes a Difference

 3. Training Options Are Flexible…